SamyPesse/How-to-Make-a-Computer-Operating-System/Chapter-8/README.md

-## Chapter 8: Memory management: physical and virtual
+## Chapter 8: Theory: physical and virtual memory

 In the chapter related to the GDT, we saw that using segmentation a physical memory address is calculated using a segment selector and an offset.